HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria 1:** Build an API that generates JSON data for the front end to consume.
     - [x]  **Acceptance Criteria 2:** Front end is able to send data to the API to consume.
     - [x] **Acceptance Criteria 3:** Application features behave smoothly and easy to understand manner.
+- **How the Criteria was tested**:
+    - Once API was deployed, it was confimed that the all extension for the API worked and was formatted in legible JSON format.
+    - Once Frontend was connected it was confimred it was possible to send send data to API and it was able to store it.
+New review, comment, profile, like and follow instances all appeared into the database and could be viewed in the JSON files.
+    - The ReadRave was tested as whole  and all features behaved smoothly being able to send, create, edit and delete data where applicable as expected.
 </details>

 <details>
 <summary>USER STORY: Like Feed</summary>
 As a **user** I can **view the reviews I liked** so that **I can find easily any reviews that I liked**.